-Computer Engineering Program School of Engineering, Architecture, and Information Technology Education, University of Saint Louis Tuguegarao City, Cagayan recirculating systems [1].
-Aquaculture offers excellent career and income generation opportunities.
+The world population continuously increases each day and so is the demand for a source of food.
+In response to the need for food security, people have ventured into aquaculture.
+Aquaculture refers to the farming of aquatic organisms in a controlled aquatic environment through closed systems or pond systems, submersible net pens, open net pens, or recirculating systems [1].
+Aquaculture offers excellent career and incomegeneration opportunities.
 Today, it has become one of the many fast-growing food production sectors in the world.
-And eating fish products have become a part of human culture and diet as it offers a good source of protein, fatty acids, vitamins, minerals, and other micronutrients the body needs according to the Food and Agriculture Organization of United States.
-Unfortunately, the attempts to increase aquaculture productivity causes water pollution that in turn decreases productivity.
+Eating fish products has become a part of human culture and diet as it offers a good source of protein, fatty acids, vitamins, minerals, and other micronutrients the body needs according to the Food and Agriculture Organization of the United States.
+Unfortunately, the attempts to increase aquaculture productivity cause water pollution that in turn decreases productivity.
 Water pollution through eutrophication is a negative effect of the rapidly growing and under-regulated aquaculture industry.
-Such problems are results of poor decision and aquaculture management actions [2].
+Such problems are the result of poor decisions and aquaculture management actions [2].